-At March 31, 2024, the Company had \$3.8 million in cash and a working capital surplus of approximately \$ 1.1 million, compared to approximately \$0.1 million in cash and cash equivalents and a working capital deficit of approximately \$ 6.4 million at December 31, 2023.
+At March 31, 2024 June 30, 2024, the Company had approximately \$3.8 2.4 million in cash and a working capital surplus deficit of approximately \$1.1 0.2 million, compared to approximately \$0.1 million in cash and cash equivalents and a working capital deficit of approximately \$6.4 million at December 31, 2023.

 Based on the Company's current projections, management believes there is substantial doubt about its ability to continue to operate as a going concern and fund its operations through at least the next twelve months following the issuance of these financial statements.
 While the Company will continue to invest in its business and the development of CC8464 and CT2000, and potentially other molecules, it is unlikely that the Company will generate product or licensing revenue during the next twelve months.
-During the period, the Company completed its initial public offering, raising \$5.7 million, after deducting the underwriting discounts and commissions and offering expenses, and the Company may need to raise additional funds through either strategic partnerships or the capital markets.
+During the period, the Company completed its initial public offering, raising \$5.7 million \$5.7 million, after deducting the underwriting discounts and commissions and offering expenses, and the Company may need to raise additional funds through either strategic partnerships or the capital markets.
 However, there is no assurance that the Company will be able to raise such additional funds on acceptable terms, if at all.
 If the Company raises additional funds by issuing securities, existing stockholders may be diluted.